More than 70 million American adults have high cholesterol, but only one-third of them are doing something about it.

 "Statins do not stand alone when it comes to lowering your cholesterol.
 Diet, exercise and lifestyle changes are of utmost importance," said Kathy Roberts, RDN, a clinical dietitian in Food and Nutrition Services at Baystate Medical Center.

 She noted it is important to cut back on dietary cholesterol and total fat, most importantly to reduce saturated and trans fats.
 Saturated fats are found in high-fat cuts of meat, full-fat dairy products and some oils.
 Trans fats can be found in foods such as margarines, store-bought cookies, crackers, doughnuts, and cakes.
 Trans fats raise low-density lipoprotein (LDL), the "bad" cholesterol, and lower high-density lipoprotein (HDL), the "healthy" cholesterol.

 It is important to include healthy foods in your daily diet, such as oatmeal, Omega-3 rich fatty fish, nuts, olive oil, and fiber-rich food, noted Roberts.

-“In addition to changing your diet, keep in mind healthy cooking methods such as baking, broiling or grilling, and do not add extra fat while cooking.
-Maintaining an ideal body weight can contribute to keeping your cholesterol in check,” said Roberts.
+"In addition to changing your diet, keep in mind healthy cooking methods such as baking, broiling or grilling, and do not add extra fat while cooking.
+Maintaining an ideal body weight can contribute to keeping your cholesterol in check," Roberts said.